darcyclarke/thoughts/README.md

 So the next time someone asks you whether `x` is a **"function"** or **"method"**, feel free to explain how pedantically incorrect that sentiment is.

-> * **Note:** This only happens when `window` is the gloabl scope.
+> * **Note:** This only happens when `window` is the *global scope*.
 If you're scratching your head, it's valid.
 There are actually instances where you'll find that `window` is not the global scope.
 A good example of this would be when you inject one web page into another using an `iframe`.
 The `window` object of the code running inside the `iframe` is no longer the global scope.
 Huzzah!